 Some people are born with the problem known as congenital kyphosis and usually need early surgical treatment to prevent the progression of the curvature of the spine.

 Kyphoplasty is a minimally invasive procedure that only requires a small opening in the skin.
-The main objective is to return the damaged vertebrae as close as possible to its original height.
+The main objective is to return the damaged vertebrae as close as possible to their original height.

 Spinal fusion is rarely necessary, but it can involve complications, such as: